Skip to main content

 Family Background

-Henry Smith married Clara Sophia Foskett in 1912 in Camberwell district, which is the district which includes Peckham.
+Henry Smith (Snr) married Clara Sophia Foskett in 1912 in Camberwell district, which is the district which includes Peckham.
 Henry had been born in 1884 and Clara in 1886, both in Camberwell.

-They had children as follows, all in Camberwell: Doris E 1912, Clara J 1914, Jane 1916, Lilian M 1920, Henry 1923 (Q1), Nellie E 1926 and Thomas A 1927.
+They had children as follows, all in Camberwell: Doris E 1912, Clara J 1914, Jane 1916, Lilian M 1920, Henry 11 February 1923, Nellie E 1926 and Thomas A 1927.
 However, Doris died in 1915 and Jane in 1917.
-Lilian later died in 1936.
+It is thought Lilian later died in 1936.
 This left just Clara, Henry, Nellie and Thomas.

 In June 1921 the family were living at 26, Hawker Street, Peckham, Camberwell.
 With them were daughters Clara and Lily.
 Henry was working as a Carman for Wiggs and Sons Contractors Cartage while Clara was working for Mrs Warne’s Steam Laundry.